erland/erlandplugins/CustomBrowse/trunk/README.txt

            folder        Lists all sub directories as a menu item, the parent directory is defined in the menudata element.

+menulinks = Defines the type of navigation links that should be available in the web interface.
+            Currently the only allowed value is "alpha".
+If this element exist for a menytype=sql the SQL statement must contain a third column that contains the navigation letter for each row.

+menuurl = Defines the url that shall be used as link in web interface for menus with
+          menutype=mode.

 menudata = Defines parameters needed for retrieval of dynamic menu data.
 This element
            contains different information dependent on the value of the menutype element.
 The menudata element is mandatory for dynamic menus, its currently not used for static